Glasgow Cross Railway Station's Cross

 By the 1960s it was considered by Richard Beeching, Chairman of British Railways, as one of the thousands of inefficient stations and lines, and was closed on 5 October 1964.
 The street level entrance was demolished in 1977 and now only the subterranean ghost tracks remain, ventilated by a decorative metal grill on the traffic island on London Road.

-At the time of writing this page (July 2008), a new Glasgow Cross station is being planned for the Crossrail Glasgow line.
-But at the moment this project is still in the sidings.
+At the time of writing this page in 2008, a new Glasgow Cross station was being planned for the Crossrail Glasgow line.
+But by 2025 the project was still in the sidings.